dmin/redux-data/readme.md

 For a quick look at what Redux-Data can do take a look at the [usage](#usage) section below.

 ## Installation / Config
-These installation instructions assume that you have previously setup redux and react-redux and/or have a basic understanding of how to use them.
+These installation instructions assume that you have previously setup Redux and React-Redux and/or have a basic understanding of how to use them.
 If you're already using Redux it's easy to incrementally add Redux-Data to your application.

 ### Dependencies
 First, install the required peer dependencies, if you don't already have them installed, as well as Redux-Data.